papoms/redirect-examples/README.md

 ## How to use

-Clone / Download and run on Webserver with PHP or the command line using the builtin server to serve it at [http://localhost:8000](http://localhost:8000)
+Clone / Download and run on Webserver with PHP or the command line by using the builtin server to serve it at [http://localhost:8000](http://localhost:8000)

 ```
 php -S localhost:8000